Frequently Asked Mortgage Questions

 A home inspection is a visual examination of the property to determine the overall condition of the home.
 In the process, the inspector should be checking all major components (roofs, ceilings, walls, floors, foundations, crawl spaces, attics, retaining walls, etc.) and systems (electrical, heating, plumbing, drainage, exterior weather proofing, etc.).
 The results of the inspection should be provided to the purchaser in written form, in detail, generally within 24 hours of the inspection.

-A home inspection (click to see a recent article on new rules for Home Inspectors) helps remove a number of unknowns and increases the likelihood of a successful purchase.
+A home inspection (click and scroll down to see a recent article on new rules for Home Inspectors) helps remove a number of unknowns and increases the likelihood of a successful purchase.

 What minimum down payment is needed to buy a home?

 A minimum down payment of 5% is required to purchase a home, subject to certain maximum price restrictions.
 For instance, in the Greater Vancouver Area the maximum purchase price with 5% down is $300,000.
 Any purchase price in excess of $300,000 requires a minimum of 10% as a down payment.
 In addition to the down payment, you must also be able to show that you can cover the applicable closing costs.

 Regardless of the amount of your down payment, at least 5% of it must be from your own cash resources or a gift from a family member.
 It cannot be borrowed.

 Lenders will generally accept a gift from a family member as an acceptable down payment provided a letter stating it is a true gift, not a loan, is signed by the donor.
 Where the Mortgage Loan Insurance is provided by Canada Mortgage and Housing Corporation, the gift money must be in the your possession before the application is sent in to CMHC for approval.
 Where the Mortgage Loan Insurance is provided by GE Capital (GE), the gift money is not required to be in your possession until the closing date.